easmsm/password-gen-esk/README.md

 # Random Password Generator

-This password generator creates a random, 8 character password using upper and lower case letters, numbers, and special characters.
+This password generator creates a random password using upper and lower case letters, numbers, and special characters.